-From 12:00 am until 11:59 pm on May 1, supporters can visit this link to donate to WWP.
+From 12:00 am until 11:59 pm on May 1, supporters can donate to WWP.
 Donors can also make a secure pledge before May 1, a new opportunity this year.
 Online donations made to WWP's page April 17 – 31 will count toward the overall event totals.
 Corporate sponsors of Give Day Tampa Bay will boost donations from the public, with a prize pool of nearly $50,000 that gives nonprofits the chance to win monetary awards based on their day's donations.

 Additionally, WWP will open its doors May 1 for a special luncheon, where attendees will be able to see the WWP Tampa office up close, meet staff, and hear from veteran caregiver Jennifer Mackinday about how WWP empowered her family during her brother's recovery.

 When: 11:30 am – 1:00 pm

 Where: 10150 Highland Manor Drive, Suite 330, Tampa, FL